MichaelDimmitt/make-bike-shops-better/Readme.md

 - clean bike - spin to win vs grinding - bike fits - mountain biking - road racing
 - road groups - mtb groups - your next bike upgrade - clean your bike! - send me videos(contact us)
 ```
-3) lets get social, share your experiences as you have them
+3) lets get social, share your experiences as you have them<br/>
-a. throw up ephemeral pictures to be voted on.
+a. throw up ephemeral pictures to be voted on.<br/>
 b. cool places you have been "this is a cool place" - example Naples, FL has a cool bike bar with coffee beers.

 ## Each of these are wep pages on their own, they could be served at random or navigated between.